Calendar: Maple Grove, Champlin, Osseo, Dayton

 Sounds of Summer

-JUNE 29 — The Maple Grove Town Green Band Shell, 7991 Main St. N., will host this year’s Sounds of Summer.
-Upcoming events include: Thursday, June 29, at 11 a.m. with Sticks and Tones.
+JULY 6 — The Maple Grove Town Green Band Shell, 7991 Main St. N., will host this year’s Sounds of Summer.
+Upcoming events include: Thursday, July 6, at 11 a.m. with The Alphaits.
 Events are subject to change.
 Check maplegrovemn.gov or Facebook for more information.

 Blood drive